runrig-coop/hedgerows/index.md

 linking  activists from all parts of the globe in these early days of the World Wide Web.
-He had already shown himself so adroit at mobilizing international support through the online publishing of communiques such as this one.[^EZLN] Glaser observes that, some three years before the Battle of Seattle, "the organizers who went on to build Indymedia heard this call."
+He had already shown himself so adroit at mobilizing international support through the online publishing of communiques such as this one.[^EZLN] Glaser observes how "the organizers who went on to build Indymedia heard this call," some three years prior to the Battle of Seattle.
 She continues:

 > The Indymedia organizers would be the children of Marcos, not Barlow.
 While
 > the two philosophies had points of contact, they came from different places of